Youth center director on plans for new justice facility: 'I have no idea what’s being proposed'

 The existing Douglas County Youth Center has adequate space, the center’s director, Brad Alexander, said at a public hearing Tuesday afternoon.
 Still, he didn’t oppose or endorse the county’s plans for a $120 million new juvenile justice center downtown.

-“I have no idea what’s being proposed to be honest with you,” he told Douglas County Board member Jim Cavanuagh, who questioned him about his preferences for a future facility as well as the capacity and amenities of the current Douglas County Youth Center, near 42nd and Woolworth Streets.
+“I have no idea what’s being proposed to be honest with you,” he told Douglas County Board member Jim Cavanaugh, who questioned him about his preferences for a future facility as well as the capacity and amenities of the current Douglas County Youth Center, near 42nd and Woolworth Streets.

 “That’s unfortunate,” Cavanaugh said.